Oloren-AI/PowerVis/README.md

 ## FAQ

 **How can I modify a visualization?**
-Just delete the visualization and open it again!
+Just delete the visualization and add a new pane in its place.

+**Can I create multiple visualizations in one slide?**
+Yep, just use the insert menu twice.

 **Can I install this on Windows/Linux?**
 We don't have public support for this yet - but send us an email at support@oloren.ai if you want to get beta access.